 Lack of Early Socialisation

-There is also strong evidence that shows that when cockapoos and other dogs are puppies and are exposed to a greater variety of stimuli, they learn to cope more easily with new situations, people and places later.
+There is also strong evidence that when cockapoos and other dogs are puppies exposed to a greater variety of stimuli, they learn to cope more easily with new situations, people and places later.
 The best way to familiarise your cockapoo with different things is in a busy house where children, cats, other dogs, washing machines, vacuum cleaners and other things are just part of everyday life.
 When puppies have been isolated in their kennel during the earlier weeks of their life, they will not have learned to cope as well with new experiences and are more likely to suffer from nervousness.

-Ideally, puppies also need to be introduced to as many new sounds, places and sights as they possibly can be once they have moved into their forever home at the age of about 8 weeks.
+Ideally, puppies also need to be introduced to as many new sounds, places and sights as they can be once they have moved into their forever home at the age of about 8 weeks.
 Whereas if cockapoos and other dogs are confined to the house for the majority of the pivotal 8 to 12-week period of socialisation, they may end up very nervous and anxious as a result.
 Many owners take this period and the importance of socialisation for granted and neglect this process.
 This is also often because of the advice related to vaccination regimes.
 While it’s vital that your dog is protected against diseases and infections, socialisation is also vital.

 Even while you wait for the vaccination to take effect, you should try to take your cockapoo out in the car and carry him or her around to meet new people etc.

 Separation anxiety can be another reason why dogs are nervous.
 As this is another separate issue, I recommend you look at another published post that covers the topic in greater detail.
 That post can be found here.